INSIGHTS FROM THE ORIGINAL DATA

 OUTGOING ROTATION GROUP

-In looking ahead to the May 2019 estimates, in original terms, the outgoing rotation group in April 2019, which will be replaced by a new incoming rotation group in May 2019, has a lower employment to population ratio (62.3% in April 2019) compared to the sample as a whole (62.5%).
-The full-time employment to population ratio is equal to the ratio for the entire sample (42.6%).
+In looking ahead to the August 2019 estimates, in original terms, the outgoing rotation group in July 2019, that will be replaced by a new incoming rotation group in August 2019, has a lower employment to population ratio (61.9% in July 2019) compared to the sample as a whole (62.6%).
+The full-time employment to population ratio (42.3%) has a lower ratio than the sample as a whole (43.0%).

 THE IMPORTANCE OF TREND DATA